 The community has constantly raised its concerns over the potential consequences of the incineration process of this facility.
 In early 2018, residents of Verri initiated a petition against the construction of the incinerator, which was signed by 1,300 people.
-After that, the local community, together with AKIP (the Alliance against Waste Importing), sued at the Administrative Court two responsible ministries and the company building the incinerator, with the aim of discontinuing the project.
-Their case was dismissed within a few days, but AKIP and the residents made a second attempt, effectively halting the construction until a court decision is taken on the matter.
+Subsequently, the local community and the Alliance against Waste Importing (AKIP) initiated a lawsuit against Integrated Technology Waste Treatment Fier (the company responsible for the incinerator) and two responsible ministries at the Administrative Court, with the aim of discontinuing the project.
+Their case was dismissed within a few days, but AKIP and the residents made a second attempt.
+Again, the case was overturned even though the court acknowledged the environmental concerns of the plaintiff.

-Box 2 The case of the waste incineration plant in Verri, Fier2728
+Box 2 The case of the waste incineration plant in Verri, Fier